 On Linux, you’ll instead be prompted to install KVM.
 Follow the KVM Linux Installation instructions for your system to get the best performance from the emulator.
 It’s quite possible that on a newer system and with an OS like Ubuntu 18.04 LTS, KVM may already be setup without needing to perform any additional installation steps.
 You may need, however, to make sure your user is in the right Linux user groups.
 See this link for an example of setting up the user groups on Ubuntu 18.04, and also here for more information on setting up emulator acceleration.

 When the download is complete, click Finish.

 After a few minutes, you’ll have the welcome screen, which serves as your gateway to building all things Android.

 Even though you just downloaded Android Studio, it’s possible that it’s not the latest version.
 Select Configure/Check for Update at the bottom of the welcome screen to check whether any updates are available.

-If an update is available, a window like the screenshot below will appear.
+If an update is available, a window like the screenshot below will appear (although the version number should be something bigger than 3.3, if you’re following along).
 Click the Update and Restart button and let it do its thing.